EndPointCorp/end-point-blog/2011/12/15/preventing-global-variables-in.html.md

 title: Preventing Global Variables in JavaScript
 ---

-JavaScript's biggest problem is its dependence on global variables ―Douglas Crockford, *JavaScript: The Good Parts*
+JavaScript’s biggest problem is its dependence on global variables ―Douglas Crockford, *JavaScript: The Good Parts*

 Recently I built out support for affiliate management into LocateExpress.com’s Sinatra app using JavaScript and YUI.